New Strategies to Improve

 Bringing five or more people to the Congress?
 A 10% discount will apply to all group reservations of Member and Non-Member rates (does not pertain to Pre-conference, Trainee or Gala rates).

-Note: The 10% discount will only apply by selecting the Member rate, please use the Member rate in your group whether Members or Non-members.
+Note: The 10% discount will only apply by selecting the Member or Non-Member rate, please use the Member or Non-Member rate respectively in your group.
+Trainee registrations can be counted as a group member but will not receive a discount as the Trainee registration is already discounted.
 Please note that a group must consist of a minimum of 5 attendees, must be registered together at one time and will be on one invoice.

 Wire Transfer Fees